 Mr. Berger has successfully argued several appeals that made new law favorable to investors, including In re Suprema Specialties, Inc. Securities Litigation, 438 F.3d 256 (3d Cir.
 2005); McCall v.
 Scott, 250 F.3d 997 (6th Cir.
 2001) and Fine v.
 American Solar King Corp., 919 F.2d 290 (5th Cir.
 1990.)
 In addition, Mr. Berger was lead class counsel in many important discrimination class actions, in particular Roberts v.
 Texaco, Inc., where he represented African-American employees of Texaco and achieved the then largest settlement ($175 million) of a race discrimination class action.

 Mr. Berger is a member of the faculty of Columbia University School of Law, where he is a Lecturer in Law.
-He also serves on the Board of visitors of the Law School.
+He also serves on the Board of Visitors of the Law School.
 Previously, Mr. Berger was a member of the Board of Managers of Haverford College from 2000-2003.
-He serves as the Co-Chair of the Board of GO Project, a not-for profit organization that provides academic support for New York City public school students, and is a Member of the Board of Grace Church School in New York.
-He also serves on the Board of Madison Square Park Conservancy, a public-private partnership that operates and preserves one of New York City’s great parks.
+He is a member of the Board of Directors (and was Board co-Chair) of the GO Project, a not-for profit organization that provides academic support for New York City public school students.
+He also serves on the Board of the Madison Square Park Conservancy, a public-private partnership that operates and preserves one of New York City’s great parks.